Weaving Worldsheet Supermultiplets from the Worldlines Within

 \item Draw a copy of $\cA_+$ in the place of every node of $\cA_-$, but flip the boson/fermion (node) and solid/dashed (edge) parity in the copies of $\cA_+$ that replace fermionic nodes of $\cA_-$; as convenient, exaggerate the size of $\cA_-$.

 \item For every edge $E$ in $\cA_-$, redraw a copy of $E$ to connect like nodes in the copies of $\cA_+$ that replaced the $E$-connected $\cA_-$-nodes.

-\item Revert any temporary size exaggeration from step~1 by repositioning the resulting nodes to their proper height, so all edges extend precisely one level up/down. \end{enumerate} \end{cons} The reason for flipping the boson/fermion and solid/dashed parity as described in Step~1 is simple: Bosons correspond to the identity element of the $\ZZ_2\subset\Spin(1,1)$ Lorentz group, whereas fermions correspond to its nontrivial $(-1)$ element.
+\item Revert any temporary size exaggeration from step~1 by repositioning the resulting nodes to their proper height, so all edges extend precisely one level up/down.
+In particular, the function of spin\eq{e:spin} is additive: the spin of a product is the sum of spins of the factors, and so is the function of engineering dimension\eq{e:mass}. \end{enumerate} \end{cons} The reason for flipping the boson/fermion and solid/dashed parity as described in Step~1 is simple: Bosons correspond to the identity element of the $\ZZ_2\subset\Spin(1,1)$ Lorentz group, whereas fermions correspond to its nontrivial $(-1)$ element.
 Since edges represent the action of supersymmetry, between bosons and fermions, they also correspond to the nontrivial $(-1)$ element of $\ZZ_2\subset\Spin(1,1)$.
 The tensor product of a black (fermionic) node with an entire Adinkra thus necessarily flips the association with the $+1/-1\in\ZZ_2\subset\Spin(1,1)$ elements in that Adinkra.

-To illustrate this, we now turn to construct the Adinkras depicting ambidextrous off-shell and unidextrous (on-the-half-shell) $(4{-}q,q)$-supermultiplets in this manner, for $q=0,1,2$.
+To illustrate this, we now turn to construct the Adinkras depicting ambidextrous off-shell and unidextrous (on the half-shell) $(4{-}q,q)$-supermultiplets in this manner, for $q=0,1,2$.